IvanFilipov/modern_c_plus_plus/schedule.md

 ### System programming and multithreading

 * from power ON to system starting (booting process)
+  - BIOS/UEFI
+  - bootloader
-* a little bit about architectures (CPU (insides, cores, instructions), busses, memory)
+* a little bit about architectures:
+  - motherboard, busses
+  - CPU insides -> cores, caches, instructions
+  - memory
 * brief discusion about OS-es:
   - what they do?
   - kernel